 As a mother of three African American boys, I have to educate them on the injustice system.
 I remember when the stop and frisk era was going on, I was about 14 years old and my brother went to the store and as he was buying food an officer stopped him and said he “fit” the description of a black man with dreads and that they were looking for this man.
 They took him to the precinct for hours and then released him after they figured out he was not the “black man with dreads “.
 To be honest, when I look back from then to now nothing has really changed.

 The jail/prison system is taking away our human rights, and it is time to put a stop to it.
-Instead of building more correctional facilities for profit, we should be building more mental resources in our communities and investing into more hospitals for those who commit crimes not lock them up like they are animals, with severe punishments like solitary confinement.
-We have rights and it’s time to execute them.
+Instead of building more correctional facilities for profit, we should be building more mental resources in our communities and shift funds away from prisons and into community crime prevention programs.

 - Nearly 5 million people are arrested and jailed every year;